 Read reviews, testimonials, and case studies

-Before you become their client, see what their past and existing clients have to say.
+Before becoming their client, see what their past and existing clients say.
 Pay special attention to discerning reviews, testimonials, and case studies of what they’ve accomplished for clients.

 Look for an SEO company that: